Automobile Dependency

 Karen Lucas and Peter Jones (2009), The Car in British Society, RAC Foundation (www.racfoundation.org); at www.racfoundation.org/default.aspx?code=12543.

-William Lucy (2002), Danger in Exurbia: Outer Suburbs More Dangerous Than Cities, University of Virginia (www.virginia.edu), 2002; summarized in www.virginia.edu/topnews/releases2002/lucy-april-30-2002.html
+William Lucy (2002), Danger in Exurbia: Outer Suburbs More Dangerous than Cities, University of Virginia (www.virginia.edu), 2002; summarized in www.virginia.edu/topnews/releases2002/lucy-april-30-2002.html

 Barbara McCann (2000), Driven to Spend; The Impact of Sprawl on Household Transportation Expenses, STPP (www.transact.org).

-Peter Newman and Jeff Kenworthy (1998), Cities and Automobile Dependency, Gower.
+Peter Newman and Jeff Kenworthy (1989), Cities and Automobile Dependency, Gower.

 Peter Newman and Jeffrey Kenworthy (1999), Sustainability and Cities; Overcoming Automobile Dependency, Island Press (www.islandpress.org).